getbraincloud/braincloud-docs/docs/api/2_capi/relay/getcxidfornetid.md

-# RegisterRTTPresenceCallback
+# GetCxIdForNetId
 ## Overview
-Registers a callback for RTT Presence updates.
+Returns the netId associated with a connection Id.

 ## Usage